 Correspondence (1998-1999).
 Covers Colorado River, Colorado, Front Range.
 Topics: Colorado River Compact, trans-mountain diversion, water allocation, transmountain diversion.
 Agencies: POWER, Colorado Water Conservation Board, Upper Gunnison River Water Conservancy District.
 Cites 21 external works.

-Knowledge graph centered on Colorado River Debt 2 with 64 nodes and 246 connections.
-Top connected: Spruce, Atriplex canescens, United States Bureau of Reclamation, climate change, United States Geological Survey.
+Knowledge graph centered on Colorado River Debt 2 with 64 nodes and 212 connections.
+Top connected: Bureau of Land Management (implied via Federal Register), United States Department of the Interior, Colorado Department of Wildlife (CDOW), Crested Butte, Engelmann Spruce.

 Agencies, organizations, and groups mentioned as actors in this document.